 The NAO, states that ‘There has been insufficient progress on tackling or understanding the reasons behind the increasing number of patients now waiting longer for non-urgent care.’

-At Avery Walters we have acted and continue acting for many clients who have suffered a wide range of health issues that have been caused directly from a delay in diagnosis.
+At Avery Walters our medical negligence solicitors have acted and continue acting for many clients who have suffered a wide range of health issues that have been caused directly from a delay in diagnosis.
 These patients only have a limited amount of time to claim and that is why we are here to help working on a risk free No Win No Fee arrangement.

 Personal Injury Solicitor